27medkamal/tmux-session-wizard/README.md

 Run `curl https://raw.githubusercontent.com/27medkamal/tmux-session-wizard/master/session-wizard.sh > /usr/local/bin/t && chmod u+x /usr/local/bin/t` to download the script and add it to your path.
 You can then run `t` from anywhere to use the script.

-You can also run `t` with a relative or absolute path to a directory to create a session for that directory.
+You can also run `t` with a relative or absolute path to a directory (similar to [zoxide](https://github.com/ajeetdsouza/zoxide)) to create a session for that directory.
 For example, `t ~/projects/my-project` will create a session named `my-project` and cd into that directory.

 Also, depending on the terminal emulator you use, you can make it always start what that script.